 - This file can be used in part or in whole for your personal projects.

-- Digital reselling, sharing, redistributing of the files is NOT allowed.
+- Digital reselling, sharing, and redistributing of the files is NOT allowed.
 If you would like to share, please direct friends to the original blog post where you found this.